 Serum metabolomics data was applied to illustrate that MCnebula can be used for pathway analysis and biomarker discovery.
-Most of our results were consistent with that of reference42.
-The exciting thing was that that we identified more metabolites that beyond the scope of spectral library matching.
+Most of the results were consistent with those of reference42.
+Notably, more metabolites beyond the scope of spectral library matching were identified.
 Three of the four top metabolites identified by Wozniak et al. were the same as our re-identification, but only one metabolite was controversial.
-Wozniak et al. mentioned ACs compounds had correlation with SaB disease and ACs compounds were also re-identified in our study.
-Wozniak et al. used a joint approach of Ensemble Feature Selection (EFS) and Mann-Whitney U (MWU) tests to screen top metabolites42.
-When we compared the 50 top ‘features’ obtained by the ‘binary comparison’ method integrated in MCnebula with the top 50 metabolites (top 50 of EFS and 50 of MWU) obtained by the joint method of W et al., a total of 37 overlapped metabolites were screened out, including the key metabolite of L-Thyroxine in the reference study.
+Wozniak et al. mentioned that AC compounds had correlation with SaB disease, and AC compounds were re-identified in our study.
+Wozniak et al. used a joint approach of EFS and MWU tests to screen top metabolites42.
+When 50 top ‘features’ were obtained by the ‘binary comparison’ method integrated in MCnebula with the top 50 metabolites (top 50 of EFS and 50 of MWU) obtained by the joint method of W et al., 37 overlapped metabolites were screened out, including the key metabolite of L-Thyroxine in the reference study.
 Top ‘features’ were usually different according to the feature selection algorithm.
-The reliability of the ‘binary comparison’ method was verified again by our ranked results comparing with those of Wozniak et al. In addition to the consistent parts, , more interesting results about other chemical classes associated with SaB disease were revealed by MCnebula.
-We discovered additional classes, i.e. ‘Lysophosphatidylcholines’ (LPCs) and ‘Bile acids, alcohols and derivatives’ (BAs), that were not concerned in previous study.
-Acutally, LPCs have been extensively investigated in the context of inflammation and atherosclerosis development52,55,56.
-In a recent review55, the complex roles of LPCs in vascular inflammation were well described, involving the context-dependent pro- or anti-inflammatory action, impact in innate immune cells and adaptive immune system, etc. Decreasing level of LPCs was associated with wild range of diseases of increasing mortality risk52.
-The investigation of spesis indicated LPCs concentrations in blood were established correlation with severe sepsis or septic shock56.
-LPCs was reported inversely correlated with mortality in sepsis patients57.
+The reliability of the ‘binary comparison’ method was verified again by our ranked results compared with those of Wozniak et al. In addition to the consistent parts, more interesting results about other chemical classes associated with SaB disease were revealed by MCnebula.
+Additional classes such as ‘Lysophosphatidylcholines’ (LPCs) and ‘Bile acids, alcohols and derivatives’ (BAs) were not concerned in previous study.
+LPCs have been extensively investigated in the context of inflammation and atherosclerosis development52,55,56.
+In a recent review55, the complex roles of LPCs in vascular inflammation were well described, involving the context-dependent pro- or anti-inflammatory action, as well as the effect in innate immune cells and adaptive immune system.
+The decrease in LPCs was associated with wild range of diseases of increasing mortality risk52.
+The investigation of sepsis indicated LPC concentrations in blood were correlated with severe sepsis or septic shock56.
+LPCs was inversely correlated with mortality in patients with sepsis57.
 BAs’ disorder implied a liver dysfunction and imbalance of intestinal microphylactic homeostasis58.
-The chemical multiversity of BAs, which were discovered in the BAs’ child-nebula, were determined by the intestinal microbiome and allowed for a complex regulation of adaptive responses in host.
-In our study, the level of BAs showed higher correlation with SaB infection than ACs.
+The chemical multiversity of BAs, which were discovered in the BAs’ child-nebula, were determined by the intestinal microbiome and allowed the complex regulation of adaptive responses in host.
+In the present study, the level of BAs showed higher correlation with SaB infection than ACs.
 The decreased level of LPCs suggested a mortality risk of SaB infection.
-From LPCs to BAs, steroids related classes, ‘Lineolic acids and derivatives’, and other fatty acids related classes, showed that liver played a central role in SaB infection and mortality.
-Liver X receptors (LXRs) played pivotal roles in the transcriptional control of lipid metabolism59.
-LXRs modulated membrane phospholipid composition through activation of lysophosphatidylcholine acyltransferase 3 (LPCAT3), which was directly related to LPCs60.
-The above classes showed correlation with LXRs59.
-Unfortunately, LXRs’ specific role in SaB infection or mortality has not been reported and beyond the scope of this research.
+From LPCs to BAs, steroid-related classes, ‘Lineolic acids and derivatives’, and other fatty acid-related classes showed that liver plays a central role in SaB infection and mortality.
+Liver X receptors (LXRs) play pivotal roles in the transcriptional control of lipid metabolism59.
+LXRs modulate membrane phospholipid composition through the activation of lysophosphatidylcholine acyltransferase 3 (LPCAT3), which is directly related to LPCs60.
+The above classes are correlated with LXRs59.
+However, LXRs’ specific role in SaB infection or mortality has not been reported and is beyond the scope of this research.